-The systems that run Aspera software can be secured by keeping them up to date, by applying security fixes, and by configuring them using the recommended settings.
+To secure the systems that run Aspera software, keep them up to date, apply security fixes, and configure them using the recommended settings.

 Updates

 Aspera continually improves the built-in security of its products, as do the producers of third-party components used by Aspera, such as Apache, Nginx, and OpenSSH.
 One of the first lines of defense is keeping your products up to date to ensure that you are using versions with the latest security upgrades: